 The buying process in B2B is significantly different from private purchases.
 Several people in a company plan and decide purchasing decisions, usually over a long period.
 Only after the decision-makers approve the budget do the responsible persons place an order.
 As a result, spontaneous purchases which exceed a budget are exceedingly rare.

 In addition to the buying process, buying intention is also different in B2B.
 Typically, everything purchased must serve the company’s general interest and not just the impulse of a single person.
 BNPL solutions are used in particular for purchases essential for a company’s success – be it to maintain day-to-day business operations or enable growth.

-Driving business growth
+Driving business growth with bnpl for b2b

 BNPL plays a decisive role in the process optimization of a company.
 On the one hand, purchasing with payment terms or in installments enables a company to stabilize its cash flow without forgoing relevant purchases.
 Companies can invest in high-quality products or services and postpone payment until a later date.